Getting started with .NET

 For the most part, your pipeline should include these basic steps to run properly:

-1. Installing the scanner in your environment (Java).
+Check and install the Prerequisites in your environment (Java).

 For more details, select the tab box below that matches your CI: